cncf/foundation/charter.md

 	-	iv.
 If the member is also an End User, all of the privileges of End User members in (d).

+-	(b) Gold members shall be entitled to:

+	-	i.
+Appoint one (1) representative to the CNCF Governing Board per every five (5) Gold members, up to three (3) maximum Gold representatives.

+	-	ii.
+If the member is also an approved End User, all of the privileges of End User Members in (d).

 -	(c) Silver members shall be entitled to:

 	-	i.
 Appoint one (1) representative to the CNCF Governing Board per every ten (10) Silver members, up to three (3) maximum Silver representatives.